-In February 2012, we completed enrollment in the Phase 1 portion of the study and expect to report data at an appropriate scientific conference in the second half of 2012.
+In February 2012, we completed enrollment in the trial and we expect to present results from the study in the fourth quarter of 2012.

 CDX-301 is a FMS-like tyrosine kinase 3 ligand (Flt3L) stem cell mobilizer and dendritic cell growth factor.
 We licensed CDX-301 from Amgen in March 2009.
 CDX-301 is a potent hematopoietic cytokine that stimulates the expansion and differentiation of hematopoietic progenitor and stem cells.
 CDX-301 has demonstrated a unique capacity to increase the number of circulating dendritic cells in both laboratory and clinical studies.
 In addition, CDX-301 has shown impressive results in models of cancer, infectious diseases and inflammatory/autoimmune diseases.
 We believe CDX-301 may hold significant opportunity for synergistic development in combination with other proprietary molecules in our portfolio.